HOMEBEEHAVE simulates the development of a honeybee colony and its foraging of nectar and pollen in different landscapes…

 BEEHAVE is a computer model to simulate the development of a honeybee colony and its nectar and pollen foraging behavior in different landscapes.

-The purpose of BEEHAVE is to allow representing stressors, alone and in combination, of honeybee colonies within a hive and in the landscape: varroa mites transmitting the deformed wing virus (DVW) or the acute paralysis virus (APV), effects of several beekeeping practices, poor forage availability or even forage gaps in the landscape, and pesticide losses of foragers, inhive bees, or brood.
+The purpose of BEEHAVE is to allow multiple stressors of honeybee colonies within a hive and in the landscape to be represented, either alone or in combination, to understand their potential influence on colony development and survival: e.g. varroa mites transmitting deformed wing virus (DVW) or acute paralysis virus (APV), effects of several beekeeping practices, poor forage availability or even forage gaps in the landscape, and pesticide-induced losses of in-hive bees and foragers, in-hive bees, or brood.

 The design of BEEHAVE is based on empirical data, expert knowledge, and earlier honeybee models, but BEEHAVE is the first model that integrates within-hive processes with an explicit representation of foraging in heterogeneous and dynamic landscapes.

 BEEHAVE was developed by a research team (Matthias Becher, Peter Kennedy, Juliet Osborne) based at Rothamsted Research and the University of Exeter in the UK, in collaboration Prof Volker Grimm at the Helmholtz Center for Environmental Research (UFZ, Leipzig, Germany) and Dr Pernille Thorbek (Syngenta).
 It can be freely downloaded from this website.
 It comes together with a user manual and a detailed model description.
 BEEHAVE is implemented in the free open-source software (NetLogo), which makes it easier to use it even if you have no background in modelling and programming.